|3D2N Jungle Survival Intro||Merekek Campsite||RM 790.00||RM 760.00|

 WHAT TO BRING

-- Raincoat, warm clothing, windbreaker.
+- Raincoat, thermal clothing, windbreaker.
 Also extra shorts and t-shirts for activities

 - A bottle of drinking water or water bottle for refill